DoctorMcKay/node-globaloffensive/README.md

 **v1.1.0 or later is required to use this method**

 Emitted in response to an `inspectItem()` call.

+### inspectItemTimedOut
+- `assetid` - The asset ID of the item we attempted to inspect

+**v2.1.0 or later is required to use this method**

+Emitted if `inspectItem()` is called but we don't receive a timely reply to the request.

 ### itemAcquired
 - `item` - The item that you received